Masorr/brandishon/README.md

 - Only wireframes available are for the new additions.
 Three of which are the review function for product detail page, wishlist page and the newsletter page.
 - The ERDS show the newly established models in Brandishon.
 - The new models here are: **Reviews**, **Wishlist**, **Newsletter**

-- **Colours**

-  - There are mainly 4 prevalent colour types.
-  - White (most common).
-Mostly used as background.
-  - Black (common).
-For text and buttons.
-  - Grey (uncommon).
-Used mostly for borders.
-  - Yellow (rare).
-Used only on home page.

 - **Wireframes**